Cerelog-ESP-EEG/ESP-EEG/Instructions/readme.md

 4. Pick the channel you want data from, ex ch1 and connect a probe from CH1+ to your head via an electrode

 ## 4. Connect and Stream
-Connect the board to your computer via USB-C. Launch your chosen software or script, and start the data stream.
+Connect the board to your computer via USB-C. Wait for green LED to turn on.
+Sometimes you may need to turn on and off PCB for computer to detect new board

 ## ⚠️ CRITICAL SAFETY REMINDER
 As per the notice in Section 1, only connect the device to a laptop running on its own **battery power**.